 Is an Air Pump the Same Thing as a Filter?

 Air pumps and filters are two separate items.
-The filter has many functions and is a necessary component to your aquarium.
-Filters remove waste from the water, provide circulation and aeration to your tank.
-The air pump is a separate item to the filter and it’s sole purpose is to introduce oxygen to the tank.
+The filter has many functions and is a necessary component of your aquarium.
+Filters remove waste from the water and provide circulation and aeration to your tank.
+The air pump is a separate item from the filter and its sole purpose is to introduce oxygen to the tank.

 When is an Air Pump Necessary?